KarmadesuUwU/DenseNetwork-BrainTumorDetection/README.md

 ![Accuracy and loss over epoch](Results.png)

 - The model is build with 1 channel and a classic block configuration (6, 12, 24, 16) of 4 Denseblocks
 - The model achieved 97% of accuracy with the next training parameters:

   Dataloaders with a batch size of 32:

     *Number of samples:  4148*
     *Training samples:  2904*
     *Validation samples:  1244*

-  Training parameters
+  Training parameters:

     *Epochs: 15*
     *Criterterion: Cross Entropy Loss*
     *Optimizer: Adam*
     *Learning Rate upadater: ReduceLROnPlateau*

--The model is ready to use for detecting brain tumors in MR Scans
+- The model is ready to use for detecting brain tumors in MR Scans

 ![Accuracy and loss over epoch](Captura%20de%20pantalla%202024-10-21%20085953.png)